pkardas/notes/books/ddd.md

 Constraints make up a particularly important category of model concepts.
 They often emerge implicitly, and expressing them explicitly can greatly improve a design.
 Sometimes constraints find a natural home in an object or separate method.

 Specification - a predicate that determines if an object does satisfy some criteria.

+## Chapter 10: Supple Design

+The ultimate purpose of software is to serve users.
+But first, that same software has to serve developers.
+This is especially true in a process that emphasises refactoring.

+When software with complex behaviour lacks good a design, it becomes hard to refactor or combine elements.
+Duplication starts to appear as soon as a developer isn't confident of predicting the full implications of computation.
+Duplication is forced when design elements are monolithic, so that the parts cannot be recombined.

+Supple design is the complement to deep modelling.
+Once you have dug out implicit concepts and made them explicit, you have the raw material.
+Thorough the iterative cycle, you hammer that material into a useful shape.

+If developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
+Tames should conform to the ubiquitous language so that team members can quickly infer their meaning.
+Write a test fo a behaviour before creating it, to force your thinking into client developer mode.

+Place as much of the logic of the program as possible into functions, operations that return results with no observable side effects.

+Decompose design elements (operations, interfaces, classes and aggregates) into cohesive units, taking into consideration your intuition of the important divisions in the domain.
+Align the model with the consistent aspects of the domain that make it a viable area of knowledge in the first place.

+Low coupling is fundamental to object design.
+When you can go all the way.
+Eliminate all other concepts from the picture.
+Then the class will be completely self-contained and can be studied and understood alone.
+Every such self-contained class significantly eases the burden of understanding a module.

+Where it fits, define an operation whose return type is the same as the type of its arguments.